nhancv/nc-flutter-okta/README.md

 - In your Okta org, click Applications, and then Add Application
 - Select the appropriate platform for your use case, enter a name for your new application, and then click Next.
 - In Allowed grant types: Enable Implicit + Check both Allow ID Token with implicit grant type + Allow Access Token with implicit grant type
-- Add Custom Login redirect URIs: okta://com.okta.dev-6782369
+- Add Custom Login redirect URIs: `okta://com.okta.dev-6782369`
+- Add Custom Logout redirect URIs: `okta:/logout`
 - Scroll to the Client Credentials section and copy the client ID that you use to complete the Authorize URL in the next step
 * Create the Authorization URL https://${yourOktaDomain}/oauth2/v1/authorize?idp=0oaaq9pjc2ujmFZexample&client_id=GkGw4K49N4UEE1example&response_type=id_token&response_mode=fragment&scope=openid%20email&redirect_uri=https%3A%2F%2FyourAppUrlHere.com%2F&state=WM6D&nonce=YsG76jo